sniperkit/indigo/README.md

 ### indigo_grpc.yaml

-The indigo_grpc.yaml file is the configuration file with the parameters affecting Indigo gRPC Server itself.
+The indigo_grpc.yaml file is the configuration file with the parameters affecting the Indigo gRPC Server itself.

 ```
 #